Boys Don't Cry (1999 film): Background

 Brandon Teena was a trans man who was gang raped and murdered by a group of male acquaintances in December 1993, when he was 21.
 Kimberly Peirce, at the time a Columbia University film student, became interested in the case after reading a 1994 Village Voice article by Donna Minkowitz.
 Peirce became engrossed in Brandon's life and death; she said, "the minute I read about Brandon, I fell in love.
 With the intensity of his desire to turn himself into a boy, the fact that he did it with no role models.
 The leap of imagination that this person took was completely overwhelming to me."
 The sensationalist news coverage of the case prolonged her interest.
-Peirce said she looked beyond the brutality of the case and instead viewed the positive aspects of Brandon's life as part of what eventually causes his death.
+Peirce said she looked beyond the brutality of the case and instead viewed the positive aspects of Brandon's life as part of what eventually caused his death.
 She admired Brandon's audacity, ability to solve complicated problems, and what she perceived as the sense of fantasy invoked by his personality.

 Peirce wanted to tell the story from Brandon's perspective.
 She was familiar with Brandon's desire to wear men's clothing: "I started looking at all the other coverage and a great deal of it was sensational.
 People were focusing on the spectacle of a girl who had passed as a boy because that is so unfamiliar to so many people.
 Where to me, I knew girls who had passed as boys, so Brandon was not some weird person to me.
 Brandon was a very familiar person."
-Peirce was influenced by the public perception of the case, believing the American public were generally misinformed: she said, "People were also focusing on the crime without giving it much emotional understanding and I think that's really dangerous, especially with this culture of violence that we live in".
+Peirce was influenced by the public perception of the case, believing the American public was generally misinformed: she said, "People were also focusing on the crime without giving it much emotional understanding and I think that's really dangerous, especially with this culture of violence that we live in".
 Peirce began working on a concept for the film and gave it the working title Take It Like a Man.